kevinjaypatel/c_plus_plus_projects/projects/tic-tac-toe/v4/README.md

 ## Bug Fixes
 * We weren't correctly validating wins.
 The way we were comparing a potential row win was like so, `board[row][0] == board[row][1] == board[row][2]` however that would evaluate to false.
-To return the correcr result, we made the following adjustment to our code and returned a potential row win like so, `board[row][0] == board[row][1] && board[row][1] == board[row][2]`
+To return the correct result, we made the following adjustment to our code and returned a potential row win like so, `board[row][0] == board[row][1] && board[row][1] == board[row][2]`
 * Initially member functions in our `Board` class were having trouble recognizing the `Player` class.
 Once we declared our `Player` class implementation above the `Board` class implementation,